wandun/emqx-docs/en_US/cluster-linking/configuration.md

 - **Client ID Prefix**: Define a prefix for ClientIDs used by MQTT connections to the remote cluster.
 For more information, see [Configure MQTT Connections](#configure-mqtt-connections).
 - **Username**: Username for authentication to the remote cluster, if required.
 - **Password**: Password for authentication to the remote cluster, if required.
-- **Topics**: List of MQTT topic filters that specify which messages the local cluster will receive from the remote cluster.
+- **Topics**: A list of MQTT topic filters that specify which messages the local cluster will receive from the remote cluster.
+By default, the topic list is empty.
+You can add topics by clicking the plus sign and remove topics to leave the list empty if needed.
 For more information, see [Configure Topics](#configure-topics).
-You can click the plus sign to add topics or the minus sign to remove them.
 - **Enable TLS**: Enable this option if communication between clusters requires TLS encryption.
 Configure the settings such as SSL certificates.
 - **Advanced Settings**: Configure additional settings such as MQTT protocol parameters.